When does the 2023 programme launch?

 How can I book tickets?

-Online via this website, by phone on 022 4 849 669 or in person at the Lake Wanaka Centre box office on Friday 17 and Saturday 18 February 8am to 6pm, and Friday 31 March to Sunday 9 April 8.30am to 7pm, and Monday 10 April midday to 7pm.
+Online via this website, by phone on 022 4 849 669 or in person.
+Visit the Lake Wanaka Centre box office on certain dates (tbc) , and throughout the 2023 Festival of Colour.

 Where do I collect my tickets from?